ietf-wg-sidrops/charter/sidrops-charter-02.md

 * Develop operational solutions for identified issues in SIDROPS and document them in Standard Track, Informational, or BCP documents, depending on the type of solution (e.g., new extensions vs. operational/deployment recommendations).

 * Document SIDR operational experience, including interactions with non-SIDR-aware networks, the interfaces between SIDR-aware and non-SIDR-aware networks, and the continued operational/security impacts from non-SIDR-aware networks.
+These documents will be published as Informational or BCPs.

+* Document common SIDROPS terminology as Informational RFC.

 SIDR operational and deployment issues with Interdomain Routing Protocols as well as BGPSEC maintenance and extension are the